Questions or Suggestions?

 If you have any questions, or suggestions about books we should know about, please email firstname.lastname@example.org.

 Introduction to Biodynamics

 Introductory books recommended by our staff and board members.
 (See also the Introduction to Biodynamics section (link is external) on SteinerBooks' site.)

 Each includes background information on the relationship between plants, earth, and the cosmos, as well as practical instructions for using the calendar to plan your farming and gardening.

 While not an introductory book, Rudolf Steiner's "Agriculture Course," the series of lectures he gave to European farmers in 1924 that initiated the biodynamic movement, is a core text for understanding biodynamics.

-The translation we recommend, Agriculture: Spiritual Foundations for the Renewal of Agriulculture, translated by Catherine E. Creeger and Malcolm Gardner, is currently out of print.
-A new edition will be published in 2017, and in the meantime we are looking into short-term options for making the current version available.
-Another option is Agriculture Course: The Birth of the Biodynamic Method, translated by George Adams.
+The translation we recommend is Agriculture: Spiritual Foundations for the Renewal of Agriulculture (link is external), translated by Catherine E. Creeger and Malcolm Gardner.
+A new edition is under development, but in the meantime copies of the current version (link is external) are available through SteinerBooks.
+Another option is Agriculture Course: The Birth of the Biodynamic Method (link is external), translated by George Adams.